-Physician Portion: Da Date:
+Physician Portion:

+i nysician i ordon.
+Date:

+My patient, , is t peing treated by this office

-My patient, for asthma.
+for asthma.

-He/She has been instructed in the inhaler, and should be allowed to • •
+He/She has been instructed in the proper use of the

+inhaler, and should be allowed to carry it with him/her i n school for use as directed.

 Physician's Signature

+Clinic Address:

-Clinic Address: Address City/Town State
+Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in school to be used as
+his/her inhaler in s school to be used as

 directed by his/her physician.

 Parent/Guardian Print Name Parent/Guardian Signature